Why Shingles Prevention Is Important

 Doctor reviewing a file on her clipboard with a patient

-Over 50 years of age?
+Over 50 years old?
 Don’t find out about shingles the hard way.
 Ask your doctor about shingles vaccination at your next visit.
 Not sure how to start the conversation?
 Use the questions below as a guide on what to ask your doctor or pharmacist about shingles prevention.

 Questions

 • I don’t remember having chickenpox.
-Am I still at risk of shingles?
+Am I at risk of shingles?

 • How do my current health conditions impact my risk of developing shingles?